Business lines and brandsBack

 Laïta, a dairy company on a European scale

 Paysan Breton is a cooperative brand founded in 1969.
 Its values are based on authenticity, and respect for know-how, people and local produce.
-Paysan Breton combines tradition with modernity, offering fresh, healthy and simple products such as butter, whipped cheese, crêpes, fermented milk, Emmental, Brie, crème fraîche, etc. In France, Paysan Breton is the leader in the dairy butter segment (Moulé) and third in the unflavoured spreading cheese segment (Fromage Fouetté Madame Loïk).
+Paysan Breton combines tradition with modernity, offering fresh, healthy and simple products such as butter, whipped cheese, crêpes, fermented milk, Emmental, Brie, crème fraîche, etc. In France, Paysan Breton is the leader in the dairy butter segment (Moulé) and second in the unflavoured spreading cheese segment (Fromage Fouetté Madame Loïk).
 Its products are also sold in Europe and the rest of the world.

 Régilait was founded in 1957.
 It is one of Europe's leading condensed, powdered and granule milk providers.
 Laïta holds a 50% stake in Régilait.
 It is France's number one supplier of condensed and powdered milk to supermarkets.
 It also boasts a strong reputation in the vending machine and infant nutrition sectors.
 Régilait exports its products to more than 80 countries worldwide.

 Mamie Nova was created in 1969 by seven cooperatives, including Even, and the brand is now owned by Andros.
 Laïta manufactures several products in its factories and has the exclusive right to sell Mamie Nova products in North-Western France.
 The brand is known for its "grandmother" character, and enjoys a strong reputation in supermarket ultra-fresh produce aisles (yoghurts, fromage frais, fresh desserts, etc.).
-Mamie Nova is France's number one brand in the "luxury" adult yoghurts segment.
+Mamie Nova is France's number one brand in the "luxury" fruit adult yoghurts segment.

 Established in 1947, Even is present in Britain but also for export.
 Its range is composed of ultra-fresh products (buttermilk, fresh pasteurised milk…), butter, emmental and crêpes marketed through supermarkets as well as to the food service sector.